ericspod/X4DF/README.md

 All arrays stored in a file must be one of the text formats (`ascii`, `base64`, `base64_gz`) or one of the binary formats (`binary_gz`, `base64_gz`), mixing text and binary formats is not allowed.
 When reading an array from such a file, the `offset` and `size` values are in lines if the data is text, and bytes if binary.

+### Array Interpretation

+The data stored in an array can be interpreted as lists of vectors, lists of topology element indices, lists of field values, or n-dimensional images.
+Mesh and image definitions as described above rely on these array types for their own representations, however the used can include any array data they choose which can be referred to in custom code or metadata.

+Below is the interpretation of the standard array types as used by `mesh` and `image` elements:

+ * Vector list: arrays with dimensions `(row,component)` are interpreted as lists of n-dimensional vectors, where `row` is each vector and `component` is the dimension of the vector (eg. 2 for 2D vectors and 3 for 3D vectors).

+ * Element list: arrays with dimensions `(row,index)` are interpreted as lists of elements definiting a mesh topology, where each row is an element containing the indices of vertices stored in a separate vector or field array.

+ * Field list: arrays with dimensions `(row,component)` are interpreted as lists of n-dimensional field values, where each row is a single field value which has `component` number of values.
+A vector list is essentially a field list which is interpreted as spatial values.

+ * Image volume: arrays with dimensions `(row,column)`, `(depth,row,column)`, or `(time,depth,row,column)` are interpreted
+ respectively as 2D, 3D, or 4D images.
+Given a 2D image, the `row` index increases in the image's downward or Y direction and `column` in the rightward or X direction, such that an index `(i,j)` is the `j`'th pixel at row `i`.
+A 3/4D image adds extra dimensions `depth` for volume images and `time` for time-varying images.
+Typically a 3D array would define a volume and not a time-dependent 2D image, which instead should be stored as 4D array wher the `depth` dimension is 1.

 ## Image Transform